ClementTsang/bottom/README.md

 ### macOS

-macOS seems to work fine for the most part, barring minor issues with the `Ctrl`-arrow key bindings (use `Shift` instead).
+macOS seems to work fine for the most part, barring potential keybind conflicts when trying to switch widgets (`H/J/K/L` seems to have no conflicts).
 I plan to add a Homebrew install option in the future.

 ## Usage